"Serving the Children of the World"

 In addition to partnering with UNICEF to eliminate MNT, the Kiwanis family has raised and leveraged almost $100 million to virtually eliminate iodine deficiency, the single most important preventable cause of brain damage among children, and insure children a smart start in life.
 Members of the Kiwanis family can take great pride in their accomplishments.
 Through the dedication and hard work of the Kiwanis family to raise money and awareness of the problem as well as to motivate governments and industry to act, millions of children have been protected against the invisible but devastating effects of iodine deficiency.

 Kiwanis-raised funds are now at work in more than 89 nations and more than 80 million children in the developing world will be born free of iodine deficiency disorder this year.
-The number of households estimated to be consuming iodized salt has jumped dramatically from 20 percent in 1990 to more than 70 percent in 2005, and UNICEF has hailed this project as one of the greatest public health triumphs of the 20th century.
+The number of households estimated to be consuming iodized salt has jumped dramatically from 20 percent in 1990 to more than 70 percent in 2005.